My Blog List

 Friday, April 25, 2025

-SInagoga Bet Eliahu (49)
+Sinagoga Bet Eliahu (49)

 “I guess we should knock,” Vera suggests.

-It feels ridiculous to knock on this giant red door—you could bruise your knuckles.
+It feels ridiculous to knock on this giant red door.
 And nothing suggests anyone inside would even hear it.
 These doors look enormous, but none of this deters Rita.
 She bangs on the door with her fist, and we wait.
 And wait.
 Another knock, and we wait again.
 We can hear some distant noises from the other side, but it's unclear what they are.
 So, she bangs on the door once more.
 After what feels like several minutes, the door opens partially.
 Behind it stands a tall, skinny teenager, maybe fifteen, dressed in a white shirt and dark blue pants.
 He is wearing a kippah, so he’s definitely one of the tribe.
 Perhaps he even speaks some Hebrew.

 “Shabbat Shalom,” Rita starts in her cheeriest sing-songy voice.